paulhocker/vscode-dasm/client/README.md

 The current task list, more or less in order of priority, is:

 * Manage multi-file projects
-  * Resolve the include files problem
   * debounce include checking (ie one per second max)
   * debounce compilation (eg wait until 200ms or so have passed)
-  * add definition link to included files, so they can be opened directly
+  * add definition link to included files, so they can be opened directly with ctrl+clicking
-    * Navigate to include files too when ctrl+clicking filename
   * Support INCDIR
   * Support INCBIN
 * Auto completion
   * Add all registers
-  * Add labels
   * Parameter hints https://code.visualstudio.com/docs/editor/editingevolved#_parameter-hints
 * Respect preferences
-  * Prefer uppercase/lowercase for pseudo-ops
+  * Prefer uppercase/lowercase for pseudo-ops and instructions
-* Add extension settings keys
-  * Tabbing/spacing preferences?
+  * Add tabbing/spacing preferences?
 * Language definition
   * Add parameters to instructions and pseudo-ops descriptions
   * Add register list
   * Better descriptions for pseudo-ops
 * More syntax highlight: symbol, labels
   * Differentiate between values (#$99) and addresses ($99)
+  * Show binaries as bitmap (for better sprite definition)
 * More hover support
   * Show line where the hover is defined
   * Show comments from the same line (or before)